 60 minutes approximately

-The lesson plan and worksheet can be downloaded below in PDF format.
+The lesson plan, worksheet and answers can be downloaded in PDF format below.
 In addition, you will need:

 - an image of the Milky Way